-We couldn’t do this without the support we receive from our crew and the public.
-Read more about the aims of the charity).
+We couldn’t do this without the support we receive from our crew and the public (scroll down to read more about the aims of the charity).
 Here’s how you can help preserve this unique piece of Bristol's national and international heritage:

-The Matthew literally depends on its volunteers – our fantastic crew to give up their spare time to act as guides, crew for our trips and carry out maintenance work to keep her shipshape and looking great.
+The Matthew literally depends on its volunteers – our fantastic crew – to give up their spare time to act as guides, to crew for our trips, and to help with the maintenance work to keep her shipshape and looking great.
 We are currently at capacity in our volunteer team, but if you send your details to firstname.lastname@example.org we will contact you when a space becomes available.

 Whether you join us for one of our popular public trips or choose to hire us as your celebration venue, you will be making a direct contribution to the support of The Matthew and the maintenance of an internationally significant part of Bristol’s maritime heritage.
 Along with the volunteers and the crew, our commercial income will help to preserve the ship for future generations.

-We’re always open to suggestions as to how people and businesses can help us out, either through sponsorship or shared events – the National Trust have even donated a spare mast from the Tyntesfield estate and are very kindly storing it for us for when we eventually need it!
-If you have any ideas then please get in touch so we can talk further.
+We’re always open to suggestions as to how people and businesses can help us out, either through sponsorship or shared events – the National Trust has even donated a spare mast from the Tyntesfield estate and is very kindly storing it for us for when we eventually need it!
+If you have any ideas, then please get in touch so we can talk further.

 1) To acquire, repair, fit out, maintain, enhance and preserve the replica medieval caravel known as The Matthew as a ship of historic interest, and to place the vessel on display alongside a berth, quay, dock or wharf accessible to the public;